 A: No. Since this is a legal State requirement, the District has no choice but to comply.
 Failure to follow through with requirements would jeopardize funding assistance and create possible penalty fines.

 Q: What are benefits of a water meter for me?

 A: There are several benefits to having a water meter:

 Questions/Problems/Comments ~ Call our Water Meter Installation Project Coordinator for additional information: Jason Brand at (530) 544-6474 ext.
 6260.

-If you are unable to reach our Project Coordinator or have urgent issues, such as a blocked driveway or overnight water outage, please contact our customer service at (530) 544-6474.
+If you have urgent issues, such as an overnight water outage, please contact our customer service at (530) 544-6474.